open-synergy/opnsynid-fleet/fleet_work_order/README.rst

 FLEET WORK ORDER
 ================

-This module add feature to manage fleet work order
+This module add feature to manage:

+1. Fleet work order
+2. Route
+3. Pessanger Manifest

 Installation
 ============

+To install this module, you need to:

+1. Clone the branch 8.0 of the repository https://github.com/open-synergy/opensynid-fleet
+2. Add the path to this repository in your configuration (addons-path)
+3. Update the module list
+4. Go to menu *Setting -> Modules -> Local Modules*
+5. Search For *Fleet Work Order*
+6. Install the module

 Configuration
 =============